Summary and Analysis of

 Themes in the Holy Thursday:

 Holy Thursday encompasses numbers of themes.
-Some of the major themes in the poem are as follows:
+Some of the major themes in the poem are:

 Orphans and poor: